-Maya Kronfeld is also a professional pianist and teaches at the Stanford Jazz Workshop.
-Her article, “The Philosopher’s Bass Drum: Adorno’s Jazz and the Politics of Rhythm” appears in Radical Philosophy, and her essay "Structures in the Moment: Rhythm Section Responsivity" is forthcoming in Jazz & Culture (special issue: "Jazz in the Present Tense," eds.
-Kimberly Hannon Teal, Fumi Okiji, Kwami Coleman, and Nate Sloan).
+Kronfeld is also a professional pianist and teaches at the Stanford Jazz Workshop.
+Recent performances include the Newport Jazz Festival, BRIC Celebrate Brooklyn!, The Blue Note, and the Nublu Jazz Festival in Brazil.
+Her article, “The Philosopher’s Bass Drum: Adorno’s Jazz and the Politics of Rhythm” appears in Radical Philosophy, and her essay "Structure in the Moment: Rhythm Section Responsivity" was published in Jazz & Culture's special issue: "Jazz in the Present Tense," eds.
+Kimberly Hannon Teal, Fumi Okiji, Kwami Coleman, and Nate Sloan.

 At Princeton, Kronfeld has taught her interdisciplinary seminars "Saying 'I': First Person Point of View in Philosophy and Literature" and "Ways of Knowing: Literature and Philosophy."
 She has also co-taught in the Humanities Sequence.
 In spring 2023, she will offer a course on "Conversations: Jazz and Literature."